top of page

 AddResearch

-Dorrough, A. R.*, Nater, C.*, Miller, D. I., Eagly, A. H., Greitemeyer, T. & Kastenmüller A. (under review).
-Exposure to Misogynous Media Relates to Greater Hostility Toward Women: A Meta-Analysis of 227 Studies
+Dorrough, A. R.*, Nater, C.*, Eagly, A. H., Miller, D. I., Greitemeyer, T., & Kastenmüller A. (revise and resubmit).
+Exposure to misogynous media relates to greater hostility toward women: A meta-analysis of 227 studies.
+Psychological Bulletin.

 bottom of page